trisulnsm/dinodoc/trisuldocs/docs/ug/caps/fullcontent.md

 ![](images/fullcontentdisk.png)

+*Figure: Showing Illustration of Mapping Disks to Slices*

-## Flexible policies for volume reduction
+## Flexible Policies for Volume Reduction

 Storing raw packets can be tricky due to the volume of storage required.
 Not every organization has the resources to store absolutely